 Here is the final setting of the white balance slider after the custom white balance.
 You can see there is a lot of room for further white balance adjustments:

-I hope that by now the topic of setting the proper infrared white balance in Lightroom is no longer an issue for you.
-If you have any questions, leave me a comment below and I will try my best to get an answer.
-For more information about infrared photography in general, read my Digital Infrared Photography Tutorial.
+I hope that setting proper infrared white balance in Lightroom is now no longer an issue for you.
+If you have any questions, leave a comment below and I will answer with my best knowledge.